 1988 MTV "120 Minutes" performance

-Dewayne "Blackbyrd" McKnight only played (an estimated) four shows with the band.
-It appears that the only show recorded was at "Alcohol Salad" in LA in September 1988 for MTV's program 120 Minutes (or, perhaps, it was a regular show that got recorded).
-This is incredibly rare and has not surfaced as of yet, but footage from the day is seemingly included at the 15.50 mark of this video.
+Dewayne "Blackbyrd" McKnight only played four shows with the band.
+It appears that the only show of his recorded was at "Alcohol Salad" in LA in September 1988 for the MTV program 120 Minutes.
+This is incredibly rare and has not surfaced as of yet, but footage from the day seems to have been included at the 15.50 mark of this video.